wtsi-ssg/lsf-criu-integration/README.md

-In order to enable automatic checkpointing and restoring of overrunning jobs, you must set -k in addition to having `ENABLE_ORUN_CHKPNT` and `ENABLE_ORUN_RESTART` set in the environment of the job.
+In order to enable automatic checkpointing and restoring of overrunning jobs, you must set -k in addition to having `ENABLE_ORUN_CHKPNT` and `ENABLE_ORUN_RESTART` set to `Y` in the environment of the job.
 Additionally, the automatic checkpoints and restarts cap at 2 restarts (3 runs) by default.
 You can change this by setting `ORUN_RESTART_LIMIT` to any integer.
 Checkpointing in this manner is subject to a timeout, which by default is 180 seconds.
 You can change this by setting `ORUN_TIMEOUT_SECONDS` to any integer.

 ### Debugging